-It is never too early to start thinking about your annual business taxes.
-Day-to-day decisions can have a significant impact on your overall tax obligations.
-Instead of being surprised at tax time, you should be planning throughout the year to make sure you're ready.
+The first quarter of the year may be the height of tax prep activities for many business owners, but you shouldn't only be thinking about your taxes right before the April 15 deadline.
+Day-to-day decisions can have a significant impact on your overall tax obligations, so you should be planning throughout the year to make sure you're ready.

 "When a small business owner plans for tax season strategically and consistently throughout the year, they can create a much better financial outcome for their company," Jamal Ayyad, vice president of service delivery for SurePayroll, said in a statement.